 Parameter space discovery via slurm#

-This module allows submitting a slurm job array where each individual job runs a simulation with a different set of parameters.
+This module allows submitting a python callback as a slurm job array where each individual job runs the callback with a different set of parameters.

 parameter_space = [